We are excited to announce that Maurice McDavid '10, is one of three alumni receiving the 2023 Knox Service A...

 2 East South Street

 1. We're a pre-health program.
-We're not a major or a minor; we're faculty and staff, courses and resources, all dedicated to helping you move toward working in the constantly changing field of health.
+We're not a major or a minor; we're faculty and staff, courses and resources, all dedicated to helping you - current students or Knox alumni - move toward working in the constantly changing field of health.

 3. We're about hands-on experience.
-Our nationally recognized undergraduate research program awards more than $250,000 annually to support individual research projects.
+Every student has the opportunity to do creative and research work and have a $2,000 Power of Experience grant available.
 And we'll help you find internships and job shadowing opportunities with hospitals and physicians.

 4. We're here for you.
-Our pre-health program advisors and professors teach only two classes per term-so they have more time to help you develop an educational plan that works with pre-health program requirements, prepare for MCATs, and consider your future.
+Our pre-health program advisors and professors help you develop an educational plan that works with pre-health program requirements, prepare for standardized exams like MCAT, and consider your future.

 5. We get the job done.
-Typically, 80% of our seniors who apply to medical school are accepted.
-The national acceptance rate is slightly less than 50%.
-Through a partnership with George Washington University, selected Knox students are guaranteed early admission to the university's School of Medicine and Health Sciences.
-Our alumni go on to be neurosurgeons, public health administrators, research leaders-people who change lives and contribute to the common good.
+Through a partnership with George Washington University, select Knox students are guaranteed early admission to the university's School of Medicine and Health Sciences.
+Our alumni go on to be neurosurgeons, public health administrators, research leaders—people who change lives and contribute to the common good.

 Knox offers a cooperative program with Rush University College of Nursing.
 You'll receive a bachelor's degree from Knox and a master's degree from Rush, which is the equivalent of Clinical Nursing Leader (CNL) training found at other institutions.
 Upon completion of your bachelor's degree, you'll have a guaranteed slot in the Graduate Entry Master's program at Rush.